pcwinters/blog.lovewinters.net/src/blog/2019-05-02-act-three/index.md

 ### A Frantic Plea for Help - Evening of February 8th

 When Friday evening rolled around, I checked out of the family routine.
 I decided that I *had* to do something and got started immediately after work.
 I sat on the couch downstairs, while everyone else ate dinner and did bedtime, and began to make a list of people to contact.
 I started with every member of the United Leukodystrophy Foundation's medical advisory board, and began including authors from anti-JAK research papers that I thought could be relevant.
-Dr. Goldbach-Mansky had told me that she was aware that some patients had achieved private insurance approval/coverage of the drug, and that made me think some of the doctors involved might be using this drug outside of clinical trials.
+Dr. G had told me that she was aware that some patients had achieved private insurance approval/coverage of the drug, and that made me think some of the doctors involved might be using this drug outside of clinical trials.

 I wrote a lot of e-mails that night, trying to stay professional but understanding that this was really a last ditch effort.
 I had also been asking parents in the support group whether any of them had any other ideas or people to contact.
 During the week I had contacted a doctor from a different children's hospital based on their advice, and this evening I received another name that I reached out to.